Phil Suarez

 Phil Suarez is an American entrepreneur and restaurateur, from Manhattan, New York.
 He was born in Washington Heights, New York City, where he attended George Washington High school.
 He is the youngest of four, and the son of Puerto Rican immigrants.

 Advertising career

-Suarez began working part-time for Papert Koenig & Lois, in the television production department ran by ad man George Lois.
+Suarez began working part-time for Papert Koenig & Lois, in the television production department run by ad man George Lois.
 It was there he gained experience in media production, which led him in the direction of forming his own company.

 Suarez left Papert Koenig & Lois to form a joint venture with Bob Giraldi, known as Giraldi Suarez Productions in 1973.
 The two met playing at an ad agency basketball game.

 Giraldi Suarez Productions went on to produce ad campaigns for Miller Brewing, and numerous music videos for artists including Lionel Richie, Pat Benatar, Diana Ross, Paul McCartney, as well as Michael Jackson's “Beat It” video.
 The company also produced theatrical trailers for Broadway plays like Evita, Dream Girls, A Chorus Line.
 Suarez produced & Giraldi Directed the feature film “Dinner Rush” starring Danny Aiello.